logux/client/README.md

 npm install --save logux-client
 ```

-### Add Credentials to Client
+### Add Credentials to the Client

-You should use secret token to authenticate current user in Logux server.
+You should use a secret token for authentication at the Logux server.

-We suggest to add special `token` column to users table and fill it
+We suggest adding a special `token` column to the users table of your
-with random strings.
+application and filling it with auto-generated random strings.

-When user will ask `index.html` from your app, HTTP server could add
+When the user requests `index.html` from your app, HTTP server would add
-`<meta>` tags with token and Logux server URL.
+`<meta>` tags with a token and Logux server URL.

 ```html
 <meta name="token" content="<%= user.token %>" />
 <meta name="server" content="wss://example.com:1337" />
 ```

-It is not the only way.
+However, it is not the only possible way for communication.
 You could also use cookies or tools like [Gon].

 [Gon]: https://github.com/gazay/gon

 ### Create Logux Client

-Create Logux Client instance in client-side JS, `onready` event is good time
+Create Logux Client instance in your client-side JS;
-for it.
+`onready` event handler seems to be a good place for this:

 ```js
 var Client = require('logux-client/client')